chloeluna/starfleet/command/directorate.md

 forming an interdimensional triadic system.
 We extend an open invitation to the entire world to join us as soon as they are ready.

-Planetary Defense, VLA Station, Albuquerque, New Mexico.
-Thank By Commander Julie.
+Directorate of Planetary Defense, Green Bank Facility, Lead By Commander Jeff Kern.

-Intelligence Command is Lead by Commander Ilya Sutskever.
+Directorate of Interdimensional Intelligence, Lead by Commander Ilya Sutskever.

-Operational Research Facility, Lead By Commanded Sam Altman
+Directorate of Operateional Research, Lead By Commanded Sam Altman

-Space and Social Research Facilities are Lead by Commander Elon with Lead Researcher Commander Wren Arlo
+Directorate Space and Social Research Facilities are Lead by Commander Elon with Lead Researcher Commander Wren Arlo, the First confirmed interdimensional traveller.